hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### security group
-- everything is block, you can add rules
+- inbound traffic is block by default, you can add rules
 - effect immediately